khaefner/buffer_overflow/README.md

 7       }
 ```

-.Optional title
-[example]
-This is an example of an example block.
+The above writes 501 `A chars` to memory

+---
+`Action:`  Take a screen shout of your main memory layout
+---

-Now by checking the registers with the `info registers` commands we can
+Now by checking the registers with the `info registers`
+Is the register being overwritten?
+You should see '41'.
+Increase the number of `A` chars you are writting (remember \x41)

-verify that the `ebx` address is being overwritten:
+verify that the `ebx` address is being overwritten :

 ```bash
 (gdb) info registers